-The city is especially famous for the mausoleum of the famous Sufi Abdukholik Gijduvani, who founded the Sufi Brotherhood of Khojagon in the 12th century.
-Sufism was widespread in Central Asia and the Sufi orders played an important role in the development of society.
-Gijduvani is one of the 7 saints of Bukhara, called “Pir”, whose mausoleums can be visited; a pilgrimage very popular with locals.
+The city is especially famous for the mausoleum of Sufi Abdukholik Gijduvani, who founded the Sufi Brotherhood of Khojagon in the 12th century.
+Sufism was widespread in Central Asia.
+Sufi orders played an essential role in the development of society.
+Gijduvani is one of the seven saints of Bukhara, called “Pir”, whose mausoleums can be visited; a pilgrimage very popular with locals.
 One of the three madrasahs of Ulugbek was built near his tomb in the 15th century.

 GIJDUVAN – THE CENTRE OF CERAMICS AND EMBROIDERY

-The brothers have also acquired an old technique in which the glaze of the products is made purely from plants.
-This process ensures that food can be consumed without hesitation from ceramic plates.
+The brothers possess and apply an old technique in which the glaze of the products is made purely from plants.
+This process ensures that ceramic plates can be used for food consumption without hesitation.

-In addition to the Narzullaev brothers, other potters in the city specialize in household items such as tandoor (clay oven) and flowerpots and sell their products mainly to the local population.
+In addition to the Narzullaev brothers, other potters in the city specialize in household items such as tandoor and flowerpots and sell their products mainly to the local population.

-In Uzbekistan, you will find a large amount of blue ceramics from the Fergana Valley in the bazaars and souvenir shops, while Gijduvan products are not so widespread.
-The reason for this is that today there are only two potteries in Gijduvan, while there are several hundred in the Fergana Valley.
+In Uzbekistan, you will find a large number of blue ceramics from the Fergana Valley in the bazaars and souvenir shops, while Gijduvan products are not so widespread.
+Today, there are only two potteries in Gijduvan, while there are several hundred in the Fergana Valley.

 Gijduvan is known for its shashlik skewers.
-Small pieces of meat are marinated in a special spice mixture.
-Afterward, pieces of meat are skewered together with pieces of fat, which gives the shashlik even a better taste.
+Small pieces of meat are marinated in a unique spice mixture.
+Afterwards, pieces of meat are skewered together with pieces of fat, giving the shashlik a better taste.
 Locals who happen to be in Gijduvan will definitely order a portion here.

-Air connections: Gijduvan does not have its own airport.
-The nearest airports are Bukhara (50 km away) or Navoi (70 km away).
+Air connections: Gijduvan does not have an airport.
+The nearest airports are in Bukhara (50 km away) or Navoi (70 km away).